Prof. Barry Quinn

 Professor Barry Quinn is Professor of Finance & Financial Technology at Ulster University Business School and Director of the Centre for Finance and Responsible Technology.
 The Centre is guided by three pillars: statistical rigour and intellectual humility; practical industry relevance; and responsible algorithmic innovation.

 Barry is a Chartered Statistician and views econometrics as an applied statistical science.
+His work combines applied econometrics and causal inference with trustworthy machine learning and computational approaches to produce decision-relevant evidence for markets, risk, market integrity, and regulatory compliance.
 In practice, that means making assumptions explicit, quantifying uncertainty, stress-testing results, and being clear about limits—so we can say plainly when evidence does (and does not) support confident conclusions.
-He values work that is transparent, reproducible, and useful to those making decisions.

 His research sits at the intersection of finance, statistical learning, and responsible use of algorithms, with a focus on markets and institutions, risk measurement, and evidence for regulation and compliance.
 He works collaboratively across disciplines and with external partners, aiming to reduce avoidable complexity and produce analysis that stands up under operational and regulatory scrutiny.